HVAC Guides

 If you remember one thing, make it this: temperature and humidity work together.
 In summer, your AC should cool the air and remove moisture.
 When humidity stays high indoors, people lower the thermostat trying to feel better.
 That often leads to higher bills without fixing the sticky feeling.

 If your home feels clammy, check the basics first.
-Replace dirty filters, keep vents open, and make sure the outdoor unit is not blocked.
-If the problem continues, it is time for a professional inspection.
-A system that is low on refrigerant, improperly sized, or overdue for maintenance will not control humidity the way it should.
+Replace dirty filters, keep vents open, and make sure the outdoor unit isn’t blocked.
+If the problem continues, it’s time for a professional inspection.
+A system that’s low on refrigerant, improperly sized, or overdue for maintenance won’t control humidity the way it should.

 Simple habits that support better thermostat performance

-Your thermostat setting works best when the rest of the system is not fighting against your building.
+Your thermostat setting works best when the rest of the system isn’t fighting against your building.
 Keep filters changed on schedule.
 Seal obvious air leaks around doors and windows.
 Use ceiling fans in occupied rooms.
 Keep blinds or curtains closed during peak afternoon sun.
-Make sure supply vents are not blocked by furniture.
+Make sure supply vents aren’t blocked by furniture.

 In homes and businesses with older ductwork or weak insulation, improving the building envelope can matter as much as changing the thermostat.
-That is especially true in hot coastal conditions, where attic heat and humidity put constant pressure on the system.
+That’s especially true in hot coastal conditions, where attic heat and humidity put constant pressure on the system.

 When to call for help